 Are you looking to get more plants in your diet but thinking, wait, vegans are unhealthy!
 Let’s set the record straight on that myth once and for all: you can be just as unhealthy as you can be healthy on any diet.
-Maintaining proper nutrition and health on a plant-based diet comes down to education and balance.
+Maintaining a proper balance of vitamins and nutrients (and yes, protein!) on a plant-based diet comes down to education and balance.
 We’re here to help you start or continue your plant-based journey and get all the nutrients your body needs..

 Are you trying a plant-based diet for the planet, for the animals, or for your own health?
 Whatever the reason—go, you!
 Changing your diet is a process and it looks different for everyone.
 But you probably have a few burning questions—like, will I starve on a plant-based diet?
 Isn’t cow’s milk the best source of calcium?
 Don’t I need animal products in my diet to get all of the nutrients I need?
 And, again, is it true that vegans are unhealthy?